Designing an Online Curriculum System for Educators

-To facilitate the adoption of Common Core, a group of educators and education experts sought to build a new national movement to increase equity in education by helping teachers and students meet higher standards by providing free, high-quality, standards-aligned education resources.
-With $5 million in funding from Bill & Melinda Gates Foundation, the Bloomberg Foundation, the Carnegie Corporation of New York, the Charles & Lynn Schusterman Family Foundation, the Hewlett Foundation, IBM, and others, Constructive was asked to help name and launch the organization.
+To facilitate the adoption of Common Core standards, a team of educators and experts sought to build a national movement to increase education equity by providing free, high-quality, standards-aligned education resources that help teachers and students meet higher standards.
+They asked Constructive to help launch the organization and its website—a bold initiative funded by Bill & Melinda Gates Foundation, the Bloomberg Foundation, the Carnegie Corporation of New York, the Charles & Lynn Schusterman Family Foundation, the Hewlett Foundation, IBM, and others.

 Our mission is to empower educators and disrupt the status quo.

-We hit the ground running to create a new brand from whole cloth for a contested and competitive market.
-First came interviews, market research, and workshops to surface insights.
+We hit the ground running to create a new brand from whole cloth.
+First came interviews, market research, and workshops to surface strategic insights.
 We then distilled our findings into strategic positioning that placed the brand at the intersection of the education reform and social justice movements, reflecting the team’s disruptive approach to helping teachers close the achievement gap.
-From here, we a crafted a messaging platform that articulates mission, values, and strategy—eventually designing it all into a handbook that helps staff and partners live the brand and deliver its message with clarity and conviction.
+From here, we a crafted a messaging platform that articulates mission, values, and strategy—creating a handbook that helps staff and partners live the brand’s values and express it with clarity and conviction.

 Are there any good brand names left in the education space?!

-If there’s one thing we learned in exploring brand name options, it’s that the K-12 space is filled with cliches and just about every good idea feels dangerously close to an existing brand!
-After an exhaustive process to create a disruptive brand with a mission to free educators from the burdens of expensive resources and insufficient instruction so they can focus on what they love to do, UnboundEd was born!
-Visual identity combines classic “schoolbook” serif type and a modern-era sans-serif, a vibrant, unexpected color system and iconography to express UnboundEd’s position as a smart, different brand that stands strong with teachers and for equality in education.
+If there’s one thing we learned during the naming process, it’s thatin the K-12 education space, just about every good idea seems dangerously close to an existing brand!
+After an exhaustive process to create a disruptive brand with a mission to free educators from the burdens of expensive resources and empower them to focus on what they love to do, UnboundEd was born!
+Visual identity combines classic “schoolbook” serif type and a modern-era sans-serif, a vibrant color system, and iconography that communicates UnboundEd’s position as a new kind of organization that stands strong with teachers—and for equality in education.

 Feature the brand, but focus on the education resources.